jmorla/deux/README.md

 ## Compilation Goal

-The goal is based on this output
+The goal is based on this source
 ```js
 return 64;
 ```

-Generate this assambly nasm code
+Generate this equivalent assambly nasm code
 ```asm
 global _start